The Benefits and Drawbacks of Training To Failure

 The Benefits Of Training To Failure

-This section will review a number of scientific findings and discuss three proposed benefits associated with training to failure.
+Is there any reward for this training method?
+Well, there are actually a number of scientific findings and discuss three proposed benefits associated with training to failure.

 1) Increases Muscle Hypertrophy